Hyperscore: History

 Hyperscore was originally developed by Morwaread Farbood in Tod Machover's Opera of the Future group at the Massachusetts Institute of Technology Media Lab.
 Early versions of the software allowed users to generate novel compositions from predefined motives by sketching lines indicating patterns of musical tension.
-In 2021, Hyperscore was re-developed by Peter Torpay, who earned his PhD in Machover's group at the MIT Media Lab.
+In 2021, Hyperscore was re-developed by Peter Torpey, who earned his PhD in Machover's group at the MIT Media Lab.
 In the new version, scheduled for release in 2022, the graphical user interface has been updated and the application is web-based so that it will be broadly accessible.

 The application evolved to play a prominent role in the Toy Symphony.
 During an international tour of this project, children were given the opportunity to compose orchestral pieces using Hyperscore, which were then performed in concert along with other works utilizing traditional and technologically enhanced instruments and approaches.
 Hyperscore was also used extensively in Machover's series of City Symphonies, in which children and adults in cities around the world composed original music that was incorporated by Machover into orchestral works performed by major symphony orchestras.